News, thoughts, stories and ideas for creating a better environment.

-Established in 1995, Citizens Against Ruining the Environment (C.A.R.E.) is a 501(c)(3) nonprofit, all-volunteer organization dedicated to maintaining the environmental integrity of Will County in northeastern Illinois.
+Citizens Against Ruining the Environment (C.A.R.E.) is a 501(c)(3) nonprofit, all-volunteer organization dedicated to maintaining the environmental integrity of Will County located in northeastern Illinois.

 what we do

-C.A.R.E. provides research, education, and assistance to any region/area/locality within Illinois that is experiencing or may be facing detrimental environmental effects.
-Let us lend a hand with our expertise!
+C.A.R.E. provides research, education, and assistance to any region/area/locality within Illinois that is facing detrimental environmental effects.
+Let us lend you a hand with our years of experience!

 get in touch with us